M-uch/IAC_RISCV32I_Team_23/README.md

 ![Alt text](Personal_Statements/src/Top_Abstracted.png)

-the following tasks needed to completed to finish the first stage of the project:
+the following tasks needed to be completed to finish the first stage of the project:

-- Writing a f1 program in assembly and converting to it's little endian machine code equivalent
+- Writing an f1 program in assembly and converting to it's little endian machine code equivalent
 - Adding the data memory component and it's respective multiplexer (including byte sized addressing)
 - Implementing additional operations to the ALU
-- Implementing additional control signals to the control unit for the JAL instructions required and store load instructions
+- Implementing additional control signals to the control unit for the JAL instructions and the store load instructions
 - Adding components to allow for jumps (storing the RET address and returning to respective address on RET)
 - Implementing a trigger that can be externally changed through Vbuddy to start the f1 light sequence on demand